kamil-jodlowski/SQL-Data-Interview-Questions---Data_Lemur/Problem/problems.md

 Each server might start and stop several times.
 The total time in which the server fleet is running can be calculated as the sum of each server's uptime.

+45) Department vs. Company Salary [FAANG SQL Interview Question] You work as a data analyst for a FAANG company that tracks employee salaries over time.
+The company wants to understand how the average salary in each department compares to the company's overall average salary each month.

+Write a query to compare the average salary of employees in each department to the company's average salary for March 2024.
+Return the comparison result as 'higher', 'lower', or 'same' for each department.
+Display the department ID, payment month (in MM-YYYY format), and the comparison result.